Hazaribagh: Early settlers

-A small but effective Bengali community including, Mukherjee, Ghosh and Aikats settled at Hazaribagh in the 19th century when the area was in Bengal Presidency and the British administration was looking for people with English education.
-These families made significant contributions to keep the local education system going.
-Rai Bahadur Jadunath Mukherjee was amongst the most talked about early Bengali settlers.
-He was the first Government Pleader of Hazaribagh so appointed in 1864.
+A small but effective Bengali community – including Mukherjee, Ghosh, Mallick, and Aikats – settled at Hazaribagh in the 19th century when the area was in Bengal Presidency and the British administration was looking for people with English education.
+These families significantly contributed to the upkeep of the local education system.
+Amongst the most talked-about early Bengali settlers was Rai Bahadur Jadunath Mukherjee, who was appointed as the first Government Pleader of Hazaribagh in 1864.
 He established the Hazaribagh Brahmo Samaj in 1867 by donating his own land.
-He established the Jadunath Girls School in 1873 donating his own land (later upgraded Jadunath Girls High School in 1956 and around 1920, a new school building was built with the initiative of Bengali families such as Braja Kumar Niyogi and Chanchala Niyogi with funds from various sources such as the estate of Raja of Ramgarh).
-Rai Bhadur Jadunath Mukherjee was foremost in establishing the Keshav Hal and Library in the Town and was its first President.
+He also established the Jadunath Girls School in 1873 donating his own land (around 1920, a new school building was built with the initiative of Bengali families such as Braja Kumar Niyogi and Chanchala Niyogi with funds from various sources, such as the estate of Raja of Ramgarh; later upgraded as Jadunath Girls High School in 1956).
+Rai Bhadur Jadunath Mukherjee was foremost in establishing the town's Keshav Hall and Library and was its first president.
 He was prominent amongst those who established the Hazaribagh Bongiya Durga Bari in 1889 in his compound.
-He provided food for work programme during the 1873-1874 Bihar Famine.
-His house hosted a galaxy of great Indians such as Ramananda Chattopadhaya, Sanjib Chandra Chattopadhaya (of "Palamau" fame), Rabindranath Tagore and Indira Debi.
+He provided a food-for-work programme during the 1873–1874 Bihar Famine.
+His house hosted numerous great Indians such as Ramananda Chattopadhaya, writer Sanjib Chandra Chattopadhay (of Palamau fame), Rabindranath Tagore, and Indira Debi.

 Later, scholars such as Mahesh Chandra Ghosh and Dhirendranath Choudhury made the town their home.
 The poet Kamini Roy lived in the town for some years.
 Manmathanath Dasgupta, a Brahmo missionary spent many years in Hazaribagh working amongst the downtrodden.
 Surat Kumar Gupta contributed towards the development of the town in many ways.
-Doctors such as Mandindra Bhushan Banerjee (Panna Babu), Bikash Kumar Sen, Sambhu Nath Roy and Benoy Chandra Chatterjee were prominent personalities.
+Doctors such as Mandindra Bhushan Banerjee (Panna Babu), Bikash Kumar Sen, Sambhu Nath Roy, and Benoy Chandra Chatterjee were prominent personalities.
 The noted Bengali author and writer for many Hindi films like Sujata, Subodh Ghosh, was born and brought up in Hazaribagh.
 Many of his stories are set in the region.
-Keshub Chunder Sen, the great Brahmo Leader, accompanied by Trailokyanath Sanyal, visited Hazaribagh in 1874 to recoup his health.
+The great Brahmo leader Keshub Chunder Sen, accompanied by Trailokyanath Sanyal, visited Hazaribagh in 1874 to recoup his health.
 He wrote many pieces during his short stay and participated in Bhadrotsav celebrations.
 After his death in 1884, a public hall on the Main Road was named Kesab Hall in his memory.
 Amongst the Brahmo missionaries who visited Hazaribagh regularly was Pramathalal Sen.